sinankalkan/CENG501-Spring2021/project_CenikGunay/Sample_readme.md

 ## 2.1.
 The original method

+They construct a CNN-based model to predict all tasks simultaneously.
+The training procedure performs in an iterative manner and the system is learned **end-to-end** learning.

+_**Network Structures**_

+- The network structure of PlaceNet is similar to ResNet50.
+The only difference is that the last convolution/pooling/fc layers are duplicated to five branches, namely, place, category, function, city and country.
+Each branch contatins two FC layers.

 _**Datasets-Placepedia**_

-– Places-Coarse.
+- Places-Coarse.
 They select 200 places for validation and 400 places for testing, from 50 famous cities of 34 countries.
 The remained 25K places are used for training.
 For validation/testing set, we double checked the annotation results.
 Places without category labels are manually annotated.
 After merging similar items of labels, we obtain 50 categories and 10 functions.
 The training/validation/testing set have 5M/60K/120K images respectively, from 7K cities of more than 200 countries.
-– Places-Fine.
+- Places-Fine.
 Places-Fine shares the same validation/testing set with PlacesCoarse.
 For training set, they selected 400 places from the 50 cities of validation/testing places.
 Different from Places-Coarse, they also double checked the annotation of training data.
 The training/validation/testing set have 110K/60K/120K images respectively, which are tagged with 50 categories, 10 functions, 50 cities, and 34 countries.